-Dolpo with it’s authentic Tibetan culture was a forbidden land until 1996.
+Dolpo, with it’s authentic Tibetan culture was a forbidden land until 1996.
 It has remained unchanged for the past 1,200 years or more.
-It is a land of high passes with high arid plateaus and deep canyons which is a considerable contrast to the fertile lower valleys south of the impressive Kanjiroba (locals pronounce it Kanjirolwa in Tibetan, it translates to the ‘big mountain with a ponytail’) and Dhaulagiri massifs.
+It is a land of high passes with high arid plateaus and deep canyons, which is a considerable contrast to the fertile lower valleys south of the impressive Kanjiroba (locals pronounce it Kanjirolwa in Tibetan, it translates to the ‘big mountain with a ponytail’) and Dhaulagiri massifs.

 Dolpo is part of the Great Himalaya Trail (GHT), and it snakes between two natural borders of the two regions of Dolpo and Mustang.
-It is one of the last remaining places where they practice the ancient Bon religion which predates Tantric Buddhism.
+It is one of the last remaining places where they practice the ancient Bon religion, which predates Tantric Buddhism.
 Bon religion is almost extinct in Tibet while it is still practiced in its pristine purity.

 We will spend two nights at the astoundingly beautiful Phoksundo Lake before heading to the windswept passes into Panzang (Bantshang) valley.
 We will pass through semi-nomadic settlements meeting friendly nomads and curious villagers frequently.

 There are sections on this trek where the trail is very rugged or ill-defined.
 Some campgrounds have limited campsites.
 Adverse weather, snow, trail conditions, or water levels in the rivers might make it necessary for us to change the itinerary.
-Your trek leader will advice should any changes be needed to be made.
+Your trek leader will advise should any changes be needed to be made.